cehbrecht/piddiplatsch2/README.md

 make stop
 ```

-### Initialize the Kafka topic for testing only:
+Initialize the Kafka topic for testing only:

 ```bash
 piddiplatsch init
 ```

-### Send a record (JSON format) for testing only:
+Send a record (JSON format) for testing only:

 ```bash
 piddiplatsch send -p tests/testdata/CMIP6/<your_file>.json
 ```

----

-Got it!
-Here’s the failure recovery section ready for your README:

 ---